icann/root-metrics/README.md

 - Running Debian 10
 	- Thus automatically running NTP  `[ugt]`
 - All programs run as "metrics" user
-- Also has "tranfer" user for others to copy data
+- Also has "transfer" user for others to copy data

 - `get_root_zone.py`
 	- Run from cron job every 15 minutes